 Splits and Copies

 In ArcMap, if you copy or paste to duplicate a feature, or if you split a feature into pieces with an ArcMap editing tool, the result is several features with duplicated Cartegraph IDs.
-In a two-way integration, the map engine identifies which feature was the original, and maintains its link with the original Cartegraph record.
+In a two-way integration, the map engine identifies which feature was the original and maintains its link with the original Cartegraph record.
 For new features, the map engine duplicates the Cartegraph record and automatically assigns the duplicates new Cartegraph IDs.
-The map engine accomplishes this with the Cartegraph Duplicate command, which duplicates all the record’s field values.
+The map engine accomplishes this with the Cartegraph Duplicate command, which duplicates all the record’s field values and the field ID.
 It does not duplicate any child data like Tasks, Inspections, or Attached Files.
-In a One-way integration, the newest of the records will be deleted, preserving the original record.
 In a One-Way integration, all edits are expected to be made in Cartegraph.

 If you merge or combine, two or more features in ArcMap or ArcPro, the effect is to delete all but one of their Cartegraph IDs.
 In a two-way integration, the map engine maintains the Cartegraph record of the final merged feature but retires the Cartegraph records for the merged features.
 In a One-way integration, the removed record will be added back to the feature class so that the result is a copy of what exists in Cartegraph.
 In a One-Way integration, all edits are expected to be made in Cartegraph.

 The map engine does not attempt to combine the Cartegraph records involved.